MPh-py/MPh/docs/demonstrations.md

 execution of the queue may be resumed after a possible interruption.
 In that case, one may, or may not, find the [subprocess][subpr] module more convenient for starting the external processes.
-The workers would then be a separate module that is run as a script.
+The worker implementation would then be in a separate module that is run as a script.

 [multi]: https://docs.python.org/3/library/multiprocessing.html
 [tests]: https://github.com/John-Hennig/MPh/tree/master/tests